Carson Kelly Preview, Player Props: Tigers vs. Royals

 Carson Kelly At The Plate

-- Kelly has five doubles, two home runs and 13 walks while batting .209.
+- Kelly is batting .209 with five doubles, two home runs and 13 walks.

-- In 45 games played this season, he has homered in just two of them.
+- He has hit a home run in two of 45 games played this season, and in 1.4% of his plate appearances.

+- Kelly has picked up an RBI in 17.8% of his games this season, with two or more RBI in 6.7% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.